 The Multnomah County CDBG program is in compliance with requirements of the Residential Lead-Based Paint Reduction Act.
 None of the programs or projects currently funded by Multnomah County provides in excess of \$5,000 in rehabilitation assistance per residence.
+In a larger efforts to combat lead based paint hazards Multnomah County has a lead prevention information and referral phone line.
+Spanish speaking staff and interpreters in other languages are available to respond to questions and concerns from community members.
+Furthermore, Multnomah County is also providing free water lead testing kits.

 Community Development Block Grant (CDBG-CV) Emergency Payments for Rental Assistance in Coronavirus Responses follows the Lead Safe Housing Rule (LSHR) requirements.
 These requirements apply to CDBG-funded rental assistance payments for pre-1978 units where children under age six or pregnant women reside.
 The requirements of (visual assessment, paint stabilization, and maintenance) do not apply for emergency rental assistance limited to 100 days.
 The 100-day emergency grace period starts at the time of the first payment.
 If the emergency assistance period is expected to exceed 100 days, a visual lead-based paint inspection is required.
+In 2023-24 no lead based testing was required by the Latino Network staff as there were no clients that received more than 100 days of rent assistance to meet this lead based testing requirement.